-Output 3 objective is to pilot the blended learning programme build during IO2 in order to gather carer' experience of participating in the training and to test the methodology developed in terms of suitability to the purpose, capacity to engage target groups and capacity to transfer the desired message and learning outcomes.
-The eCourse is the final tool in which has been collected and presented the Ecaris methodology and contents for carers, completed with activities, carried out within a free, accessible and online platform.
+The aim of output 3 objective is to pilot the blended learning programme developed during IO2 in order to gather carers' experiences of participating in the training and to test the methodology developed in terms of suitability to the purpose, capacity to engage target groups and capacity to transfer the desired message and learning outcomes.
+The eCourse is the final tool which has been collected and presented in the Ecaris methodology and contents for carers, completed with activities, carried out within a free and accessible online platform.

-The specific target groups of the eCourse are carers of people living with kidney failure, precisely family members and non-professional carers.
+The specific target groups of the eCourse are carers of people living with kidney failure, more specific, family members and non-professional carers.
 However, we believe that the course will also interest and involve other groups of users, such as:

 - People living with kidney disease

 - Patients following RRT (Renal Replacement Therapy)

-- Representatives of the organizations that advocate for people living with kidney disease and their carers
+- Representatives of the organisations that advocate for people living with kidney disease and their carers

 - Healthcare professionals

 - Social Workers

-The resource is developed as an online training course, which will be freely accessible by a dedicated online open-source platform based on Moodle and has been developed as an easy to use and easy to understand tool, flexible that trainees can use effectively.
+The resource is developed as an online training course, in the shape of free and accessible online open-source platform based on Moodle and has been developed as an "easy to use and easy to understand"-tool.
+It is flexible so that trainees can use it effectively.

 In order to validate the proposed tool and test it, the project consortium implemented a pilot action of the eCourse.
-The present report is aimed at presenting the final project output process and result is structured as follows:
+The present report is aimed at presenting the final project output process and result.
+The report is structured in the following manner: